 On the boat tour, the first stop is Ravnik Island where you’ll be able to swim in the emerald waters of the Green Cave.
 Next, you’ll head to Bisevo Island, home to the iconic Blue Cave.
 As the sun shines through the caves, the water lights up in vibrant jewel tones.
 It creates a magical place to swim and is one of the most fascinating things to do in Hvar.

 READ NEXT: Things That Surprised Us About Croatia

 8. Tour Local Vineyards

-Croatia is known for fantastic Mediterranean wines with many of its best grapes coming from Hvar.
-Just like the quintessential olive oil, Hvar wines are a fabulous addition to any seaside meal.
+Croatia is known for fantastic Mediterranean wines, with many of its best grapes coming from Hvar.
+Just like the quintessential olive oil, the local wines are a fabulous addition to any seaside meal.
 There’s no shortage of wine bars in Hvar Town, but we always enjoy going to the source and tasting at a vineyard.

 The main winemaking region of Hvar Island is in Jelsa.
 It’s about 30 minutes outside of Hvar Town, best visited on a Wine Tasting Tour.
-On this 3 hour tour, a family of winemakers share insight on the quality and traits of Dalmatian wines.
+On this 3-hour tour, a family of winemakers share insight into the quality and traits of Dalmatian wines.
 You’ll be treated to a vineyard tour and wine sampling, paired with a spread of local appetizers.

 9. Have Lunch in Mekicevica Bay